Friday of Week 33 of Ordinary Time – Gospel

 It would be hard for us to imagine hawkers being allowed to set up stalls inside our churches, although where Sunday papers are still sold, the vendors still do try to get pretty close to the church doors.

-Not surprisingly, the chief priests and the scribes – especially those who might have been involved in what must have been a lucrative business – were plotting how to get rid of Jesus who was upstaging their authority and accusing them of hypocrisy, greed and corruption.
+Not surprisingly, the chief priests and the scribes—especially those who might have been involved in what must have been a lucrative business—were plotting how to get rid of Jesus who was upstaging their authority and accusing them of hypocrisy, greed and corruption.
 The chief priests, as members of the ruling Jewish council, the Sanhedrin, wielded great authority.
-But it was not going to be easy as the ordinary people continued to flock to Jesus and, as Luke tells us, “were spellbound by what they heard”.
+But it was not going to be easy as the ordinary people continued to flock to Jesus and, as Luke tells us:

 Jesus is an example of the true prophet.
 He speaks as a messenger of God and is indeed God’s own Son.
-He stands as a counter-witness to all that is against truth, love and justice, and as such, inevitably incurs the anger and hostility of those who have power, power based on falsehood, on self-interest, corruption and injustice.
+He stands as a counter-witness to all that is against truth, love and justice.
+As such, he inevitably incurs the anger and hostility of those who have power, power based on falsehood, on self-interest, corruption and injustice.

 Our Church, in its communities and through individuals, is called on to continue that mission of counter-witness.
 It will win us the support and admiration of some, but also hostility, anger and perhaps even the violence of others.
 This is something we should not at all be surprised at, nor something we should try to avoid.
 Our only concern must be always to speak the truth in love.
 God will take care of the rest.
 Because, ultimately, truth, love and justice will prevail.